bennyalvarez/bennyalvarez/README.md

 - 👋 Hi, I’m @bennyalvarez
 <h3>Hey Y'all!
-Full-Stack Software Developer and current student at Codeup! </h3>
+Full-Stack Software Developer and graduate from Codeup! </h3>
 - 👀 I’m interested in ...
     <p>a career in software development/engineering with a reputable company that impacts many for the better. </p>
 - 🌱 I’m currently learning ...